 Ever found yourself getting odd looks because you’re brushing your teeth in a public restroom?
 Or cooking up dinner on your car bumper?
 We do funny things when we’re trying get more of the outdoor adventures we love—whether it’s climbing, mountain biking or just getting away from things.
-We sleep in our cars to be near our favorite crag and spend days on end without showering just to spend more time out on the trail.
+We sleep in our cars to be near our favorite crag and go days on end without showering just for more time out on the trail.
 But the dirtbag lifestyle doesn’t necessarily mean you have to smell like a dumpster—even if you choose to eat out of one on occasion.
-Whether or not scavenging is your style, here are 10 ideas that will make life easier—and maybe a little less smelly—while sleeping in your car and making the most of your days outside.
+Whether or not scavenging is your style, here are eight dirtbag life hacks that will make life easier—and maybe a little less smelly—while you’re making the most of your days outside.

 1. Make a car kitchen kit that always lives in your vehicle

 One of the biggest headaches of preparing for a weekend of camping is planning meals.
 Take some stress off by building a mini kitchen for your car, so you’ll never worry about forgetting something.
 Think basics: a knife, cutting board, can opener, a couple dishes and utensils, and a stove, fuel and pot.
 If you often cook in your car, keeping a small bottle of olive oil and a small stock of basics can really come in handy, like a couple bags of Tasty Bite and boxes of macaroni and cheese.

 2. Tape a lighter to a string, and tape the string to your stove

 This might seem basic, but it’s so imperative it deserves its own place on the list.
 Digging for a lighter when you’re starving sucks.
 It’s a hassle you don’t need to deal with, and a minute of effort on the front end can save countless I’m-so-hungry-I’m-about-to-eat-this-macaroni-raw minutes in the future.